ChristoffBo/homeassistant/jarvis_prime/README.md

 • /app/weather.py → Weather forecast
 • /app/technitium.py → DNS
 • /app/uptimekuma.py → Kuma
-• /app/personality.py → personality engine with personas
+• /app/personality.py → personality engine
-• /app/aliases.py → command normalization
+• /app/alias.py → command normalization
-• /app/llm_client.py → local LLM Neural Core
-• /app/storage.py → inbox persistence
-• /app/ui/ → dark-mode web UI assets
 • /data/options.json → configuration
+• /data/beautify_rules.yaml → optional custom rules

+Gotify/ntfy Review
+Jarvis can run fully standalone with its own UI.
+But if you want mobile notifications, simply configure:
+• gotify_url + gotify_app_token → Jarvis will repost to Gotify
+• ntfy_url + ntfy_topic → Jarvis will repost to ntfy
+This way you can review messages via the Gotify or ntfy app while still keeping Jarvis as the core brain.

+Roadmap
+Jarvis Prime is evolving fast.
+Planned additions:
+• DNS + DHCP with ad-blocking module (TechNitium-lite)
+• Ansible-lite orchestration (run playbooks via SSH, schedule jobs, push logs into Jarvis Inbox)
+• Full WebUI rewrite to accommodate every option from config.json (UI-driven setup)
+• More integrations for homelab sources and monitoring

-🧠 Jarvis Prime is your fully flat standalone Notification Orchestrator and AI-driven Notification Server.
+Jarvis Prime is your fully flat standalone Notification Orchestrator and AI-driven Notification Server.
 It unifies every message, powers them with personality, and ensures your home notifications are sleek, reliable, and alive.